 6. Most new CITs are restricted to serve only one week.
 Some returning CITS may be asked to served for two weeks.

-If you would like to be a CIT, please e-mail Scott Segerson at firstname.lastname@example.org the first week of December and he will e-mail you an application.
-We try to make our decisions about who will be a CIT by the end of February, but it could take until the end of May.
+If you would like to be a CIT, please e-mail Scott Segerson at firstname.lastname@example.org before December 5th and we will e-mail you an application.
+We try to make our decisions about who will be a CIT by the end of January, but it could take until the end of May.

 How do I apply to RETURN as a CIT?

 Your interest in returning indicates that you had a great time last year!
 Thank you for your hard work!.
-Please remember the following items listed above under “How do I Apply to be a CIT?” are still in effect.
+Please remember the items listed above under “How do I Apply to be a CIT?” are still in effect.
+You do not need to reapply.
+You should have received an email in September about your interest in being on staff.
+Check your junk folder if you don't see it or email us if you can't find it.
 Keep in mind that registration numbers and gender breakdowns determine staffing needs.
 Not all first year CITS get to serve their second year – these decisions are made on an individual basis by the Camp Director in conference with the Assistant Camp Directors.
-We'll email you and last years staff in December.

 How do I apply to I make the move from a CIT